CumulusNetworks/docs/content/cumulus-linux-51/Network-Virtualization/VXLAN-Devices.md

 ## Automatic VLAN to VNI Mapping

-In a VXLAN environment, you need to map individual VLANs to VNIs.
+In an EVPN VXLAN environment, you need to map individual VLANs to VNIs.
 For a single VXLAN device, you can do this with a seperate NVUE command per VLAN; however, this can be cumbersome if you have to configure many VLANS or need to isolate tenants and reuse VLANs.
 To simplify the configuration, you can use these two commands instead:
 - `nv set bridge domain <bridge> vlan <vlans> vni auto` configures the specified VLANs to use automatic mapping.
 - `nv set bridge domain <bridge> vlan-vni-offset` configures the offset you want to use for the VNIs.
 For example, if you specify an offset of 10000, the VNI is the VLAN plus 10000.